Disappearance of Susan Powell: Murders of Charles and Braden Powell

 On February 5, 2012, social worker Elizabeth Griffin Hall called 9-1-1 after taking Charlie and Braden to a supervised visit at Joshua's house in South Hill.
-Hall, who was supposed to monitor the visit between Joshua and the boys, reported that he grabbed them and would not let her through the door.
+Hall, who was supposed to monitor the visit between Joshua and the boys, reported that Joshua grabbed his sons and would not let her through the door.
 Soon thereafter, the house exploded, killing Joshua and the two children.
 Local authorities treated the case as a double murder-suicide, saying that the act appeared to have been deliberate.

-When authorities notified Steven, who was in jail, he "didn't seem very upset by the news, but was angry towards authorities who notified him".
+When authorities notified Steven, who was in jail, he "didn't seem very upset by the news, but was angry towards authorities who notified him."
 Two weeks later, Steven invoked his Fifth Amendment right not to answer questions regarding Susan's disappearance.
-Cox and others have stated they believe that Steven knew what actually happened to Susan.
-Steven was convicted of voyeurism charges in May 2012 in a trial which largely skirted the issue of Susan's case.
+Cox and others have stated they believe Steven knew what had happened to Susan.
+Steven was convicted on the voyeurism charges in May 2012, in a trial which largely skirted the issue of Susan's case.

-After a relatively brief investigation, officials confirmed that the explosion had been deliberately planned.
+After a relatively brief investigation, officials confirmed that the explosion at Joshua's house had been deliberately planned.
 The official cause of death for Joshua and the two boys was determined to be carbon monoxide poisoning, though the coroner also noted that both children had significant chopping injuries on the head and neck.
-A hatchet was recovered near Joshua's body, and investigators believe that he attacked the boys with it before being overwhelmed by smoke and fumes.
+A hatchet was recovered near Joshua's body, and investigators believe he used the tool to attack the boys before being overwhelmed by smoke and fumes.
 The fire investigation also found two five-gallon cans of gasoline on the premises, as well as evidence that gasoline had been spread throughout the house.

 Friends and relatives of Joshua told authorities that he had contacted them by email minutes before the incident to say goodbye.
 Some of them, including his local bishop, received instructions for finding his money and shutting off his utilities.
 Records also showed that Joshua had withdrawn $7,000 from his bank account and had donated his children's toys and books to local charities the day before the incident.
 Joshua named his brother Michael as the main beneficiary of his life insurance policy.

-Charles and Braden are buried at Woodbine Cemetery, which also contains a memorial for their mother.
+Charles and Braden are buried at Woodbine Cemetery in Puyallup, Washington, which also contains a memorial for their mother.
 Joshua's remains were cremated.